MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-small-holographic-objects.md

 ![Example of buttons placed close together.](media/small-holograms-example.jpg "Example of buttons placed close together")

-If you add holograms to point at the buttons in this case, it may create holographic clutter that's difficult for the interpret, as shown in the following graphic.
+If you add holograms to point at the buttons in this case, it may create holographic clutter that's difficult for the operator to interpret, as shown in the following graphic.

 ![Example of buttons placed close together with holographic pointers.](media/small-holograms-example-with-pointers.jpg "Example of buttons placed close together with holographic pointers")